monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 ## Calculations

+The table contains the numbers necessary to calculate the A/B test.
+You can find the query in the appendix.

 | Metric | Promotion_1 | Promotion_2 | Promotion_3 |
 | :-------: | :-----: | :-----: | :-----: |
 | Sample mean (μ) | 232.396 | 189.318 | 221.458 |